lggruspe/slipbox/docs/tutorial.md

 Click on the tags to see a list of notes with the same tag.

 # 4 Types of links
+#links #backlinks #sequence-links

 `slipbox` supports several types of links.

 Direct links
 :   You can link to other notes by specifying the note ID as the target.
     This works even when the note section is in [another file](#2).
+    Even if you move the linked note to another file, the link will still be valid.

 [Backlinks](#5 "An annotated direct link generates a backlink.")
 :   An annotated direct link generates a backlink.